ybruce61414/Data-Structures/Linked_list/README.md

 - They can grow and shrink during run time.
 - Insertion and deletion operations can be easily implemented.

+## Disadvantages of linked lists
+- Extra memory is required for storing pointer holding the reference to the next node.
+- No element can be accessed randomly; it has to access each node sequentially.
+- Reverse Traversing is difficult in linked list.

 ## Types of Linked Lists